pyxtal package

 • permission (string) – w or a+

-• sym_num (int) – number of sym_ops, None means writing all symops
+• sym_num (int) – number of sym_ops, None will write all symops

 • header (string) – header